TanukiSharp/MHArmory/MHArmory.Search/Documentation/README.md

 Note that all solvers do not necessarily work the same way, the implementation is entirely up to you.

-The explanations in this document are given based on the default implementation, which is a naïve brute-force solving, consisting of a function that tells whether a given combination or parameters is valid or not, and then testing all the combination against that function.
+The explanations in this document are given based on the default implementation, which is a naive brute-force solving, consisting of a function that tells whether a given combination of parameters is valid or not, and then testing all the combinations against that function.

 In such a solver, two aspects are important.
 1. The test function must be as fast as possible.
 2. The least combinations possible must be tested.

-The point 2 is actually the most important, because the amount of combination grows exponentially with the amount of equipment involved.
+The point 2 is actually the most important, because the amount of combinations grows exponentially with the amount of equipment involved.

-To give an example, with the average of 15 armor pieces per category (15 helms, 15 chests, etc...) and 5 charms, it makes 3'796'875 combinations to test.
+To give an example, with the average case where about 15 armor pieces per category (15 helms, 15 chests, etc...) and 5 charms are elected, it makes 3'796'875 combinations to test.

-So because all combinations have to be tested, it is very important to minimize the amount of equipment that takes place in the solving, in order to minimize the amount of combination to test.
+So because all combinations have to be tested, it is very important to minimize the amount of equipment that take place in the solving, in order to minimize the amount of combinations to test.

 Classically, a solver works in 3 phases: